 Author: Danny Rocks

 Danny Rocks is a speaker, a trainer and an author.
-He has published five DVDs designed to help users get the most out of
+He has published five DVDs designed to help users get the most out of Microsoft Office programs.

 This article started from a blog post by Geetesh Bajaj on how people start using PowerPoint like an extension of Word or Excel.
 Danny wrote this article to provide tips on displaying numbers more effectively on your PowerPoint slides.